 Are you planning your trip to the Algarve and wondering what to see and do?
 Well, we got you covered.
 During our week-long trip in the Algarve, we tried to see as much of this beautiful region as possible!
 Top of the list are various beautiful beaches and interesting rock formations.

 However, the Algarve is also home to some charming cities and seaside towns.
 In spite of the mostly rainy weather during our trip we were quite impressed by the sheer beauty of this region in Portugal.

 In this sightseeing guide, we will share what to see and do as well as where to go while traveling the Algarve!
 And hopefully some of these sights will make their way into your Algarve itinerary as well!

-If you wish to read more about our travel route, we wrote a seperate post on our Algrave Travel Route and Cost.
-This trip was actually our first trip ever doing vanlife.
-Thus we wrote down some of our thoughts after our first vanlife experience in a seperate post as well.
+If you wish to read more about our travel route, we wrote a separate post on our Algarve travel itinerary as well as a full breakdown of our travel expenses from this trip!
+This trip was actually our first time ever doing van life, so we share our thoughts after our first van life experience in a separate post as well.

 Praia da Amoreira